-On September 5, 2018, Neurotrope announced a collaboration with The Nemours / Alfred I. duPont Hospital for Children ("Nemours"), a premier U.S. children's hospital, to initiate a clinical trial in children with Fragile X syndrome ("Fragile X").
+On September 5, 2018, we announced a collaboration with Nemours A.I.
+DuPont Hospital ("Nemours"), a premier U.S. children's hospital, to initiate a clinical trial in children with Fragile X syndrome, a genetic disorder.
 In addition to the primary objective of safety and tolerability, measurements will be made of working memory, language and other functional aspects such as anxiety, repetitive behavior, executive functioning, and social behavior.
-On August 5, 2021, we announced our memorandum of understanding with Nemours to initiate a clinical trial using Bryostatin-1, under Orphan Drug Status, to treat Fragile X. We intend to provide the Bryostatin-1 drug product and obtain the Investigational New Drug ("IND") from the FDA, and Nemours intends to provide the clinical site and attendant support for the trial.
-We and Nemours, jointly, will develop the trial protocol.
-We currently estimate our total trial and IND cost to be approximately \$2.0 million, an increase of \$1.3 million from our prior estimates based upon bringing in a third party to conduct our initial clinical trial.
-As of the end of the period covered by this annual report, the Company has incurred cumulative expenses associated with this agreement of approximately \$100,000.
+On August 5, 2021, the Company announced its memorandum of understanding with Nemours to initiate a clinical trial using Bryostatin-1, under Orphan Drug Status, to treat Fragile X. The Company intends to provide the Bryostatin-1 and obtain the IND, and Nemours intends to provide the clinical site and attendant support for the trial.
+The Company and Nemours, jointly, will develop the trial protocol.
+The Company estimates its total trial and IND cost to be approximately \$2.0 million.
+As of December 31, 2023, the Company has incurred cumulative expenses associated with this agreement of approximately \$100,000.

-The Company filed for an IND with the FDA in December, 2022.
+The Company has filed an IND with the FDA.
 The FDA has placed the development of the IND on clinical hold pending completion of further analytics relating to drug pharmacokinetics and pharmacodynamics.
 The Company is currently evaluating its plans to advance Fragile X development.